 The American Heart Association advise keeping it to 5-6 percent of your daily calories

 Then there is your skin.
 Healthy fats are like an antidote to dull, dry skin (and hair, too) providing a glow-up from within.
 Here is how it works: “Omega-6 and omega-3 essential fatty acids play a critical role in skin function and appearance,” Sollid explains.
-They are essential to helping your skin maintain its structural integrity and skin barrier function.
+They are essential for helping your skin maintain its structural integrity and skin barrier function.
 Translation: Whenever you eat omega-rich foods like salmon, you are doing your skin a favor.

 For your energy

 Another reason you want healthy fats in your diet?
 They can help you perform better in the gym.
-“In addition to consuming carbohydrates, fats provide an energy source that can help sustain long duration, low-intensity aerobic exercise,” Ansari says.
+“In addition to consuming carbohydrates, fats provide an energy source that can help sustain long-duration, low-intensity aerobic exercise,” Ansari says.

 For your diet